dzaharia1/subway-sign-python/README.md

 This tutorial will cover the construction and setup of the sign itself.

-__*YOU MUST FIRST [SET UP AND DEPLOY THE API](https://github.com/dzaharia1/subway-schedules) AND [SET UP AND DEPLOY THE APP](https://github.com/dzaharia1/subway-sign-app) FOR THIS TUTORIAL TO WORK*__
+__⚠️ Important: ____*YOU MUST FIRST [SET UP AND DEPLOY THE API](https://github.com/dzaharia1/subway-schedules) AND [SET UP AND DEPLOY THE APP](https://github.com/dzaharia1/subway-sign-app) FOR THIS TUTORIAL TO WORK*__

 ## Materials you will need
 The sign requires a few materials:

 - [The Adafruit Matrix Portal](https://www.adafruit.com/product/4745).
 This wonderful Arduino- AND CircuitPython-compatible, wifi-enabled board is custom designed to work with the RGB matrix this project relies on.
 Thanks to this board, you won't have to solder _anything_ to get this sign working.
 - Two [64x32 RGB LED Matrices at your preferred size, also from Adafruit](https://www.adafruit.com/product/2277).
 You will need TWO of these matrices!
 The size (determined by the "pitch" or distance bewteen each LED) is up to you, but the resolution must be 32x64.
 You will have to order your diffuser to match the size you choose for the matrix.
 More on this in the next section.
-- One [Chemcast Black LED Acrylic from TAP Plastics](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668).
-More information later in the tutorial on how to size this sheet down.
+- One [Chemcast Black LED Acrylic sheet from TAP Plastics](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668).
+More information later in the tutorial on how to size this sheet to order.
 Adafruit sells a very similar product, but it isn't large enough for this project.
 - A pack of [PRO UGlu Dashes](https://www.amazon.com/dp/B06XCCRPRY?ref=nb_sb_ss_w_as-reorder-t1_k1_1_8&amp=&crid=GOHAITNCFYSI&amp=&sprefix=pro+uglu) These are super clear, super tacky little squares of stickiness.
 We'll use them to attach the diffuser and LED matrices, without blocking any of the light from the LEDs.
-- A power supply that provides at least _____ volts.
-A standard USB-C brick will do the trick for a smaller sign.
-But if your sign is larger, you'll need to get a bit more
+- A power supply that provides at least 5 volts.
+A standard USB-C brick will do the trick.

 ## Order your acrylic diffuser
-The diffuser's job is to increase the clarity and legibility of your display, while also reducing it's cast, so that the sign doesn't become a blaring nuisance in your home.
-To do that job, the diffuser has to be sized correctly for the matrix pitch that you chose to buy.
+The diffuser's job is to increase the clarity and legibility of your display, while also reducing it's cast, so that the sign doesn't become a blaring-bright nuisance in your home.
+I sourced mine from TAP Plastics, who custom cuts their acrylic sheets to order.
+We'll need a custom size for the size of LED matrix you chose to buy.

 ### Determine the size of your LED matrices
-First, determine the overall size of your combined LED panel (remember: you have to order TWO LED matrices for this project to work).
-On the product page of the LED matrix you purchased, scroll down to the "technical details" section for the overall dimensions of the display.
+First, determine the overall size of your combined LED panel, which is the two LED matrices side-by side.
+On the product page of the LED matrix you purchased, scroll down to the "technical details" section for the overall dimensions of the matrix.

 ### Determine the size of your diffuser
-I sized my diffuser to be wider than the combined LED panel in both directions by .5 inches.
-So the diffuser has to be overall 1" larger than the LED panel in both width and height.
-This way, we can use the entire width of the LED panel for our sign without the sign looking cramped, because we'll have some empty margin around the text.
+I sized my diffuser to be .5" larger than the combined LED panel in height and width.
+So the diffuser has to be overall 1" larger than the LED panel in both height and width.
+This way, the text on our sign can use the edge-to-edge space of the LED panel and still have some margin around it for legibility and aesthetics.
+Here's the simple calculation for your diffuser size:

-The height of your diffuser is `<LED matrix height> + 1` inches.
+The height of your diffuser is `<height of LED matrix> + 1` inches.

-The width of your diffuser is `<LED matrix width> * 2 + 1` inches.
+The width of your diffuser is `(<width of LED matrix> * 2) + 1` inches.

-So, for example, if you chose to buy two of the 4mm pitch LED matrices, which each have an overall dimension of 10" width by 5" height, then your acrylic diffuser's dimensions are:
+So, for example, if you chose the 4mm pitch LED matrix, which has an overall dimension of 10" width by 5" height, then your acrylic diffuser's dimensions are:

-Height = `5 + 1` = 11"
+height = `5 + 1` = 6"

-Width = `10 * 2 + 1` = 21"
+width = `10 * 2 + 1` = 21"

 ### Order your diffuser
 Finally, we're ready to purchase the diffuser.
 Head on over to [TAP Plastics](https://www.tapplastics.com/product/plastics/cut_to_size_plastic/black_led_sheet/668) to input the dimensions you need and place the order.
 There will only be one option for color and thickness.
-Then just input the dimensions you figured out in the previous section and place your order!
+Then just input the dimensions you figured out in the previous section and place your order.
+Once it arrives, you can proceed with this tutorial

 ## Build the sign